What Is Biophilia And How Does It Affect The Workspace?

 There’s no doubt that this is more than just a fad.
 Companies like Google have embraced biophilia at an inspirational level.
 Included are daylighting and plenty of visual connections to the outdoors, with windows and skylights, and solar tubes.
 Other elements include giant fish tanks, nature-inspired carpets, and video walls that undulate patterns of nature.
-Amazon’s new office in Seattle incorporates more than 40,000 plants of more than 400 varieties.
+Amazon’s office in Seattle incorporates more than 40,000 plants of more than 400 varieties.

 Why would I consider biophilic office design?

 Even companies that don’t quite have the resource of Google and Amazon will want to sit up and take notice.
-One recent study by Professor Alex Haslam at the University of Queensland’s School of Psychology concluded that an office enriched with plants boosted productivity by 15%.
+One study by Professor Alex Haslam at the University of Queensland’s School of Psychology concluded that an office enriched with plants boosted productivity by 15%.
 That’s significant.

 “So… how do I incorporate biophilic office design?”